Cisco Snort

 The Cisco Firewall is a next-generation firewall that provides several compelling threat detection and prevention technologies to the security professional’s toolbox.
 The Cisco Firewall solution is more than just Firewall Threat Detection (FTD).
 We have several components that make up the security solution.
 Firstly, we have the Firewall Management Center (FMC), which is the device that gives you the GUI and configures the policy and operational activities for the FTD.
 We also include several services.

-Around Malware, we have two key pieces.
+We have two key pieces around malware.
 First, the Cisco Secure Endpoint cloud is a database of known bad and good files and maintains a file hash for all those entries.
-So as files pass through the firewall, they can decide on known files.
+So, as files pass through the firewall, they can decide on known files.
 These hashes can be calculated at the line rate, and the Cisco firewall can do quick lookups.
-This allows you to hold the last packet of the file and get a determination: good, bad, or unknown.
+This allows you to hold the last packet of the file and determine whether it is good, bad, or unknown.

-So if you like, we can make a policy by checking the hash.
-However, you can extract the file if you have not seen it before, and it can be submitted to Cisco Secure Malware analytics.
+So, we can make a policy by checking the hash if you like.
+However, you can extract the file if you have not seen it before, and it can be submitted to Cisco Secure Malware Analytics.
 This is a sandbox technology.
 The potentially bad file is placed in a VM-type world, and we can get a report with a score sent back.
 So this is a detection phase and not prevention, as it can take around 15 mins to get the score sent back to us.

 These results can then be fed back into the Cisco Secure Endpoint cloud.
-Now everyone, including other organizations that have signed up to the Cisco Secure Endpoint cloud, can block this file that is seen in just one place.
-So no data is shared; it’s just the hash.
+Now, everyone, including other organizations that have signed up to the Cisco Secure Endpoint cloud, can block this file seen in just one place.
+So, no data is shared; it’s just the hash.
 Also, Talos Intel.
 This is the research organization’s secret source, with over 250 highly skilled researchers.
 It can provide intelligence such as Indicator of Compromise (IoC), bad domains, and signatures looking for exploits.
 And this feeds all security products.

 Cisco Firewall